Updated: 8am, 27 May 2020

 I’m an international student what should I do if I miss a police registration appointment due to Covid 19 restrictions?

-Police registration appointments have now been suspended until further notice.
+Police registration appointments have been suspended until further notice.
 If you have booked an appointment or have an appointment due in the next month, you just need to keep the evidence of your appointment which shows that you done what you can to meet the conditions of your visa.
-When appointments resume, you will need to rebook your appointment through email@example.com and attend your appointment with the police to fulfil your visa conditions.
+When appointments resume, we will e-mail students whose appointments are known to have been cancelled and also announce the resumption of appointments on our police registration page.
+You will need to rebook your appointment through MyManchester and attend your appointment with the police to fulfil your visa conditions.

 I’m an international student, will studying/researching online affect my Tier 4 visa?